BrunoBonacci/dragonfiles/README.md

 ## Description

-`dragongiles` is a scriptable file processor where scripts can be written in Clojure.
+`dragonfiles` is a scriptable file processor where scripts can be written in Clojure.
 It is somewhat similar to `awk` although it is not an attempt to clone or copy all the `awk` features.
 The idea is that when processing files there is a number of activities